MixedEmotions/knowledge-graph/README.md

 ## Description

-Creates knowledge graph from information processed by "Entity Extraction and Linking" module, and "Emotion Recognition from Text" module
+Creates Knowledge Graph from information processed by "Entity Extraction and Linking" module, and "Emotion Recognition from Text" module

-This MixedEmotions Orchestratoknowledge-graph was developed by NUIG.
+This MixedEmotions Knowledge Graph was developed by NUIG.

-The code of this orchestrator will let users have an starting point on how to interact with the MixedEmotion Toolbox modules.
-It is written in scala and can interact with RESTservices and DockerServices deployed in Mesos with a Mesos-DNS as a discovery service.
-The orchestrator will execute input documents in a pipeline with the defined modules.
+Knowledge Graph provides insight into relations between recognised entities using semantic knowledge from DBpedia.
+KG module uses entities that are recognised by Entity Extraction and Linking module, and extracts relations between the entities from DBpedia.
+Once the relations are extracted and filtered, they are stored in Elasticsearch database, where using Kibi they are visualized.

 ## REQUIREMENTS